Special Events 2023-24

 Graduate composition students will be collaborating with engineers from NTP and faculty from Music Performance Studies.
 There will also be presentations in collaboration with marine biologist Paul Mensink.

-The evening will culminate in a panel discussion Greg Kopp, ImpactWX Chair in Severe Storms Engineering and NTP lead researchers, seismologist Dr. Lucy Jones who is also the founder of Tempo: Music for Climate Action, and Kevin Mooney from Don Wright Faculty of Music.
+The evening will culminate in a panel discussion with Greg Kopp, ImpactWX Chair in Severe Storms Engineering and NTP lead researchers, seismologist Dr. Lucy Jones who is also the founder of Tempo: Music for Climate Action, and Kevin Mooney from Don Wright Faculty of Music.

 NATS Regionals - Great Lakes Region - Final Concert